-No training is required to complete the referral form (RSQ) and once submitted (with consent) Home Start will make contact.
+No training is required to complete the referral form (RSQ).
 Referrals are also considered if only one parent is able to engage.

 Please note this is not a self-referring intervention.
 Please speak with those working with you for more information.

-We offer 4 types of interventions depending on the family’s individual circumstances:
+We offer four types of interventions depending on the family’s circumstances:

 Advice and guidance to deflect the pressure of divorce or separation away from children.